-Nikon D500 versus Olympus E-520
+Nikon D500 vs Olympus E-520

 The Nikon D500 and the Olympus E-520 are two digital cameras that were revealed to the public, respectively, in January 2016 and May 2008.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D500) and a Four Thirds sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Olympus provides 10 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D500) and a Four Thirds (E-520) sensor.
+The Nikon has a resolution of 20.7 megapixels, whereas the Olympus provides 10 MP.